galaxyproject/galaxy-hub/content/news/2023-01-20-accessibility-report/index.md

 Thinking about how we design our app in a more accessible manner, leads to new perspectives on user experience, prioritizing ease of use and focusing on more diverse input methods beyond those we are used to ourselves.

 I want to highlight that these changes benefit every user to some degree, making them well worth the effort, and implore you to consider prioritizing accessibility; be it by developing with accessibility in mind, or speaking out for changes favoring accessibility.

+A big thanks goes out to everyone how contributed on improving galaxies accessability, and reporting accessability issues!

 Thank you for reading.